ICI3D/ICI3D.github.io/_includes/MedPH/assignmentsStandard.md

     - [From the Academic Integrity Office at MIT](https://integrity.mit.edu/handbook/academic-writing/avoiding-plagiarism-paraphrasing)
     - [From The Writing Center at University of Wisconsin – Madison](http://writing.wisc.edu/Handbook/QPA_paraphrase.html)

-### Oral presentations (project proposals)
+### Poster presentations (project proposals)

-During the first week of MMED, you will have to give a short "Research Pitch" in one of the evening sessions.
-We will help you develop your presentation throughout Week 1 of MedPH.
+During the first week of MMED, you will have to give a short "Research Pitch" in one of the poster sessions.
+We will help you develop your poster and presentation throughout Week 1 of MedPH.

-- Prepare a short oral presentation summarizing your research (2 minutes max, 1 slide in PDF format)
+- Prepare a poster presentation summarizing your research question and approach
     - You should focus on a project idea that's of interest to you and would be feasible to conduct with available resources (e.g. existing data sets).
     - The presentation should include enough background information to motivate the proposed research and should clearly state the research question.
 You should also briefly summarize the proposed approach to the research question.
     - We recommend selecting 1-2 visual aids (eg, figures or diagrams) that will help you explain key aspects of the proposed research.
 Please keep the text on your slide to a minimum.
     - You will be kept to time.
+    - A poster template will be provided

 ### Final written project